buildit/eolas/README.md

 Eolas CI/CD assumes the use of Jenkins Pipeline features (as described by the staging and production groovy scripts in the pipelines directory).
 CI/CD in turn relies on both Docker and Convox for packaging and deployment respectively.

+### Generate test data
+Eolas contains scripts to generate test data.
+Instructions on using these scripts can be found [here](readme-generateTestData.md).

 ## Swagger API
 The Eolas REST API is documented using Swagger.
 See the link below for directions on viewing and maintaining said documentation.